 Although Sydney had already built the twelve Allard Specials prior to 1940, in the workshop of his garage business Adlards Motors at that time, it was not until 1946, after the war, that production of Allard cars started.
 Based initially in Keswick Road, Putney, South London and then over the next few years extending to other factory units in the area.

 The company manufactured a wide range of models.
 Starting with the L followed by J1, K and M models.
 All powered by the Ford V8 flat head Pilot 3622 c.c. engine.
 Followed by the P, J2 and K2 in 1950.
 J2X and M2X in 1951.
 P2 Palm Beach Mk.1 in 1952, JR 1953 and finally the Palm Beach Mk.2 in 1956/57.

 Sydney raced and rallied his cars, as did others in the USA and elsewhere, with great success, so much so that Allard cars for a few years from 1948 – 1952, were famous in the motor sporting world, particularly in the USA to where most of the J2 and J2X cars were exported.

-Zora Arkus Duntov, worked with the Allard Motor Company and raced for Allard at Le Mans in 1950, before moving to the General Motor Company in USA, where he became the Chief Engineer credited with instigating the Corvette.
+Zora Arkus-Duntov, worked with the Allard Motor Company and raced for Allard at Le Mans in 1952 and 1953, before moving to the General Motors Corporation in USA, where he became the Chief Engineer highly influential in developing the Corvette.

 Carroll Shelby raced an Allard J2 in the USA at the start of his career and before he became famous for the development of the AC Cobra.